0xF4D3C0D3/snippets/README.md

-# snippets
-various thingies for algorithms, off-the-shelves, snippets and tacobell programming!
+## various snippets for algorithms, off-the-shelves, and tacobell programming!